martinbaker/multivector/README.md

 2) The code that Franz Lehner sent to me also included isomorphism testing and drawing (using algorithms from Freese's book on "Free Lattices").
 I would like to merge this with my code. (it may not all be generalisable to graphs/complexes but parts of it may be and the remainder can still be used for posets).

-3) Homology - Can we use simplicial complex to generate the Smith normal form which already exists in FriCAS?

-4) Homotopy - Although a lot of stuff in homotopy does not have a general algorithmic solution, I would still like to be able to generate groups from complexes.
-This would require implementing groups as presentations (free groups).
-I realise there are limitations on what can be done with these but, as an example GAP can do some simplifications of such groups.
-Franz tells me he has implemented code for free products of groups so it would be interesting to see if this could be merged in.